JJGonzo/Capstone2025/README.md

 ## 📁 Output
-results.json file will be created that you can open in your web browser for a clean list of OSINT Data
+results.json file will be created that you can open in your web browser for a clean list of OSINT Data also a results.csv file will also be created.

 ```bash
 python3 results.csv